-My curious, creative spirit is backed by a business foundation — a Bachelor of Commerce degree from the University of British Columbia.
 Inspired by the travels of my childhood, I moved to Melbourne after university, where I worked in sales for one of Australia’s leading film distributors.
-Back in Vancouver, I began a career in real estate investment, supporting one of Canada’s top brokers and marketing iconic national properties, including retail and hotel portfolios, that totaled billions of dollars in sales.
+Back in Vancouver, I began a career in real estate investment, supporting one of Canada’s top brokers and marketing his listings — iconic national properties, including retail, residential, and hotel portfolios, that totalled billions of dollars in sales.

 On the side, I co-created a “secret” blog, Tales from a Bar Stool, about bars and the people we met there.
-We grew a large, dedicated following through strategic media relations, brand partnerships, and social media planning.
-It was a surprise success.
-And my writing career expanded to include lifestyle and travel assignments for various digital and print media — I traveled to Norway, Prague, Paris, Los Angeles, and Guatemala.
-In 2012, I was named one of the National Post’s Vancouver “Worthy 30”.
+We grew a large, dedicated following through strategic media relations, brand partnerships, editorial approaches, and social media planning.
+It was a surprise success — we even got follows on Twitter from Ryan Gosling and Jimmy Fallon.

 Restless with curiosity and creativity, I left my corporate career to shape a freelance one as a brand strategist and copywriter.
 Years later, this has evolved into Studio Telltale.
 And today, I help brands create storied worlds for their audiences to explore and fall in love with.